Your safety is our top priority at our Community Boating locations.

 TELL ME ABOUT YOUR KAYAK LESSONS.

-New this year, potential paddlers ages 8-14 can sign up to complete kayak lessons with our staff.
+Potential paddlers ages 8-14 can sign up to complete kayak lessons with our staff.
 They will learn the essentials of kayaking including:

 launching and landing tips